phatcher/CsvReader/README.md

 This is a forked version of LumenWorksCsvReader.

 Changes since fork:
+- Fixed: Exception in GetFieldType() when hasHeaders is false
 - Fixed: Exception when reading data and hasHeaders is false
 - TargetFrameworkVersion: v2.0 => v4.6.1